kishansairam9/ShardedKVStore/README.md

     - Different number of shards, same number of replicas
         - Higher number of shards takes lesser time
         - This is because due to sharing of requests among different shards, when we have concurrent operations happening, we get performance advantage

+## Caveats

+- Recovery from RAFT logs is tricky, it requires the port mapping to be same as before the crash or shutdown
+- On single node it can be achieved by requiring that the old ports are free
+- In distributed case it is harder, we need to map the port and node ip as before or else it will fail
+- For this reason recovery functionaity is removed in distributed version of implementation
+- Single Node version which supports recovery when given same raft ports as before is available on `no-distributed` branch [here](https://github.com/kishansairam9/ShardedKVStore/tree/no-distributed)

 ## References